 Central to all community economic development are leaders and community builders who take ownership and empower a community to accomplish development.
 These leaders and builders perceive the opportunity and work, often at personal cost to themselves, to enable important development to occur contributing to the community's growth and vitality.
 There have been and are multiple players in Ord's development of its ethanol cluster.
 One key leader has been Gaylord Boilesen, a home-grown serial entrepreneur, leader, and economic developer.
-We have curated a story with Gaylord that provides more on his values, approach to development and long history of making a difference in this community.
-This Gaylord Boilesen story will be available later this fall.
+In our resource library, we curated story with Gaylord that provides more on his values, approach to development and long history of making a difference in this community.